snowplow/snowplowanalytics.com/_posts/2018-12-10-snowplow-javascript-tracker-2.10.0-released/index.md

 discourse: true
 ---

 We are pleased to announce a new release of the [Snowplow JavaScript Tracker][js-tracker].
+[Version 2.10.0][2.10.0-tag] introduces global contexts, a set of powerful tools for working with contexts.
+Contexts are one of the most important features in Snowplow: they enable companies running Snowplow to track much rich, highly structured data that is easy to work with.
+In this post we'll quickly review what contexts are, before explaining why the "global contexts" functionality released is so powerful for companies that want to collect rich event-level data.

-[Version 2.10.0][2.10.0-tag] introduces global contexts, a set of powerful features for working with contexts.
-Also included are: more context features for link and form tracking, a new option to prevent exceptions from surfacing, and many other under-the-hood improvements, updates, and bugfixes.
+Also included in this release are:

+* more context features for link and form tracking,
+* a new option to prevent exceptions from surfacing, and
+* many other under-the-hood improvements, updates, and bugfixes.

 Read on below the fold for: